rodrigohenrik/Complete-Hacker-Cybersecurity-Glossary/README.md

 Want to add more terms or categories?
 Found an outdated concept?
 Contributions are welcome!

-1. Fork this repo
-2. Add or modify entries in the glossary
+1. Add or modify entries in the glossary
-3. Submit a pull request
+2. Submit a pull request

 ## 🔗 Related Topics